firemodels/bot/Cfastbot/README.md

 1. Clone the repositories that are included in the GitHub organization called `firemodels`: `cfast`, `smv`, `bot`, and `exp`.
 Clone `bot` first, then cd into `bot/Scripts` and type `./setup_repos.sh -c` .
 This will clone all the other repos needed in the same directory as `bot` (or you can clone each repo in the same way as you cloned `bot`).

 2. Ensure that the following software packages are installed on the system:

-    * Intel Fortran and C compilers and Intel Inspector
+    * Intel Fortran and C compilers
-    * Gnu Fortran compiler
     * LaTeX (TeX Live distribution), be sure to make this the default LaTeX in the system-wide PATH
     * Matlab (test the command `matlab`)